greenstreetsinitiative/checkin2015/README.md

    * Note: The above command sets Walk/Ride Day to some time way in the future, but activates the checkin now.
 Just don't be surprised when you see "this month" and "2019" in the same sentence.
 1. `exit`

+# Django admin interface

+The admin interface is useful for easily editing the database.
+First, set up an admin user:

+`python manage.py createsuperuser`

+then just navigate to `/admin` and login.

 # Bonus: Export data to CSV

 ```